This article is part of our “Dealing with…” advice series, written by activists based on their own experiences.

 4. Don’t be afraid to get several legal opinions.

 If you don’t feel comfortable with an attorney, keep looking!
 The initial intake meeting with an attorney should be free of charge so do not be afraid to “shop around.”
 Your attorney will be your advocate.
 You should feel comfortable with your attorney.
 If you do not, trust your gut and keep looking.
-Make sure that your attorney (and his or her firm) has no conflict of interest that could hinder your case.
-Have your attorney propose a timeline so that you can hold him or her to it and not allow your attorney to delay your case.
+Make sure that your attorney (and their firm) has no conflict of interest that could hinder your case.
+Have your attorney propose a timeline so that you can hold them to it and not allow your attorney to delay your case.
 Some suits have statutes of limitations so prompt action may be needed to preserve your rights.

 5. Come prepared to attorney meetings.